srebalaji/python-crash-course/README.md

 print("Hello world")
 ```

 I think pretty sure how to run this program :P. Save the program with `.py` extension.
-And run `python hello.py`
+And run `python hello.py` or `python3 hello.py`